wtraylor/modular_megafauna_model/docs/design.md

 #### Pros and Cons of the Output Design {#sec_output_prosandcons}

 The pros of this design:

-- Simplicity: Only few, easy-to-understand classes.
+- Simplicity: There are only few classes.
 - Separation of concerns: Each class (herbivores and habitats) is self-responsible for managing its own output, and the output data containers are self-responsible for aggregating their data.
 - Diversity of data structures: There is no restriction in regards to data type for new member variables in the output containers (as long as they can be merged).

 The cons of this design:

 - Strong coupling: The output module is highly dependent on the data structure of the output containers.
 - Rigidity of data containers: Ideally, the containers should be oblivious to the details of the data they hold.
 - Lack of modularity: A submodule of, e.g. \ref Fauna::HerbivoreBase cannot easily deliver its own output variable.